 How does antibiotic resistance occur?

 1. Large number of bacteria.
-Some are resistant to antibiotics
+A few are resistant to antibiotics.

-2. Antibiotics kill the bacteria that cause disease, but also the good bacteria that protect the body from infection.
+2. Antibiotics kill disease-causing bacteria, but also good bacteria that protect the body from infections.

-4. Bacteria can even pass on their drug resistance to other bacteria and create further problems.
+4. Bacteria can even transfer their drug resistance to other bacteria and thus create other problems.

-When antibiotics are applied to the skin to target acne, they eradicate or render ineffective multiple types of bacteria, not just the bacteria that causes acne (Cutibacterium acnes or C. acnes).
-This is problematic for two reasons.
+When antibiotics are applied to the skin to target acne, they eradicate or render ineffective several types of bacteria and not just the acne-causing bacteria (Cutibacterium acnes or C. acnes).
+This is a problem for two reasons.
 Eradicating large populations of various types of bacteria opens the door for the remaining bacteria to take over.
-This creates an imbalance in the bacterial population, and the skin loses some of its ability to defend itself against external aggressors, repair itself, and communicate with our immune system.
-Additionally, malignant bacteria survive, and those that survive are the antibiotic-resistant strains.
+This creates an imbalance in the bacterial population, the skin loses some of its ability to defend itself against external aggressors, repair itself, and communicate with our immune system.
+Moreover, malicious bacteria survive, and those that survive are antibiotic-resistant strains.

-Over the past few decades, data on bacterial resistance in acne have accumulated worldwide.
-In 1999, a study demonstrated 4% bacterial resistance to clindamycin in the treatment of acne.
-A 2014 Danish study reported that 52% of acne patients carried at least one of the clindamycin-resistant C. acnes strains.
-In 2016, a study showed 90.4% bacterial resistance to clindamycin in acne.
+Over the past few decades, data on bacterial resistance to acne has accumulated worldwide.
+In 1999, a study demonstrated 4% bacterial resistance against clindamycin in acne treatment.
+A 2014 Danish study reported that 52% of acne patients carried at least one clindamycin-resistant C. acnes strain.
+In 2016, a study showed 90.4% bacterial resistance against clindamycin in acne.
 Other studies have shown that once antibiotic treatments are completed, resistant C. acnes strains cause acne again.
 But when antibiotics are used again to treat acne, they are ineffective.
-Although antibiotics were first used as an acne treatment because of their ability to eradicate bacteria from the skin, scientists have now discovered that the anti-inflammatory side effects of antibiotics may be the main mode of action against acne.
+Although antibiotics began to be used as an acne treatment due to their power to eradicate skin bacteria, scientists have now discovered that the anti-inflammatory side effects of antibiotics might be the primary mode of action against acne.
 So why continue to use antibiotics?
 Why not just prescribe anti-inflammatories?

 Antibiotics on the skin in the form of topical creams

-To improve the efficacy and bacterial resistance against C. acnes, a mixture of retinoids or benzoyl peroxide with antibiotics (topical creams) has been developed in recent years.
-However, this does not solve the problem of overuse of antibiotics, nor the problem of skin irritation or other side effects of retinoid or benzoyl peroxide use.
-This is because benzoyl peroxide generates free radicals on the skin.
+To improve efficacy and bacterial resistance against C. acnes, a mixture of retinoids or benzoyl peroxide with antibiotics (topical creams) has been developed in recent years.
+However, this does not solve the problem of antibiotic overuse, nor that of skin irritation or other side effects from using retinoids or benzoyl peroxide.
+Indeed, benzoyl peroxide generates free radicals on the skin.
 Free radicals are molecules that damage our cells and the DNA they contain.

-More importantly, this acne treatment also ignores the important role of the skin microbiome in healthy skin, including C. acnes (known as the bacteria that causes acne).
+More importantly, this acne treatment also ignores the important role of the skin microbiome on healthy skin, including C. acnes (known as the bacteria responsible for acne).
 C. acnes is an important member of a balanced and healthy skin microbiome, but it has the ability to become pathogenic when certain conditions are met, leading to acne.
-Scientists are still mapping the different strains of bacteria found on our skin, and the many substrains of C. acnes are not yet fully understood.
+Scientists are still mapping the different strains of bacteria on our skin and the many sub-strains of C. acnes are not yet fully understood.

-At Skin Diligent, we believe that prescription treatments like antibiotics for acne are controversial at best.
-Thanks to advances in science, we now know that acne is not an isolated skin condition but is linked to the dysregulation of one or more systems.
+At Skin Diligent, we believe that prescription treatments like antibiotics for acne are, at best, controversial.
+Thanks to scientific advances, we now know that acne is not an isolated skin condition but is linked to the dysregulation of one or more systems.
 We can target acne (and improve health) by modulating our diet, managing our stress, and limiting the chemicals we expose ourselves to.

 To prevent antibiotic resistance worldwide, stopping the prescription of antibiotics to treat acne would be a step in the right direction.